blakeruprecht/blakeruprecht.github.io/content/blog/how to install python.md

 - On Mac, you'll typically see something like `Blake@MyMac ~ $`.
 The `$` is the prompt, `Blake` is your username, `MyMac` is the name of your computer, and `~` represents the folder you're currently in.
 In this case, the tilde `~` is shorthand for `/home/Blake`, your home directory.
 Those two things are equivalent in this case.
 - On Windows, you'll typically just see the current folder, `C:\Users\Blake>` with the prompt touching the folder name.
 In PowerShell, you'll see the PS attached to the front for no good reason, e.g. `PS C:\Users\Blake>`

 **What is a command?** Typically, anything that you do in a terminal is called a "command", rather ambiguously.
 These commands are mostly shell scripts, programs, and executables.
-You can directly open applications through the terminal, as well as manipulate files and folders through commands.
+You can use commands to directly open applications through the terminal, as well as manipulate files and folders.

 **What is the shell?** The terminal comes with a "shell" interpreter that lets you use a shell scripting language, like Bash.
-Bash is a language that includes things like `cd`, `ls`, `mv`, `grep`, and many more "commands" that you can run in a terminal.
-These do things like change your directory, list files in the current directory, move files and folders around, and many more tasks.
+Bash is a language that includes commands like `cd`, `ls`, `mv`, `grep`, and many more that you can run in a terminal.
+These do actions like change the current directory, list files in the current directory, move files and folders around, and many more.

-**The `python` command didn't work?** There's a chance you have to type `python3 --version` to run Python.
-Otherwise, if it's not working, you may not have the location of the Python executable in your PATH.
+**The** `python` **command didn't work?** There's a chance you have to type `python3` to run Python.
+Otherwise, if it's not working, you may not have the folder/directory location of the Python executable in your PATH.

-**I'm on Mac and don't have the brew command?** If you download Homebrew for MacOS, you can use the command `brew install python` in your terminal to make this whole process easier.
+## References
+As always, the best way to learn about a piece of software -- read the docs!
+- For more Windows info: [Python 3.12.4 Documentation >> Python Setup and Usage >> 5.
+Using Python on Windows](https://docs.python.org/3/using/windows.html)
+- For more MacOS info: [Python 3.12.4 Documentation >> Python Setup and Usage >> 5.
+Using Python on a Mac](https://docs.python.org/3/using/mac.html)